Root Canal Therapy

 How long does a Root Canal last?

-No one wants a root canal, but everyone wants the relief it brings, stopping the threat of infection and making life a bit more manageable.
-When you’ve been told you need a root canal, remember Flax Dental and the dedication and training of Dr. Flax.
-To learn more, call (404) 255-9080 to schedule a consultation at our office in Atlanta.
+When you’ve been told you need a root canal, remember Flax Dental and the dedication and training of Atlanta dentist, Dr. Flax.
+To learn more, call 404-255-9080 to schedule a consultation at our office in Sandy Springs near Brookhaven in Atlanta.